 Orange County Health Care Agency

 Measles is a highly contagious and potentially severe disease that causes fever, rash, cough, and red, watery eyes.
 Measles spreads very easily by air and by direct contact with an infected person.
-People are contagious from approximately four days before the rash appears through four days after the rash appears.
-Anyone suspecting they have measles should CALL their medical provider BEFORE arriving at the medical office to avoid exposing others to the measles virus.
+Measles is contagious from approximately four days before the rash appears through four days after the rash appears.

 # # #